guyandtheworld/recession/README.md

 # When's The Next Recession?

-:sos: Short the bonds, Sell the stock cause a recession is on it's way baby. :sos:
+## :sos::no_entry: Short the bonds, Sell the stock cause a recession is on it's way baby. :no_entry::sos:

 In the Treasury market, shorter-term interest rates this week started to move above some longer-term rates.